mapdevsaikat/expo-osm-sdk/expo-osm-sdk/README.md

 Replace your `App.tsx` with:

+> 💡 **Want a complete example?** Check out our [comprehensive demo project](../demo-project/) with professional UI, multiple components, and best practices!

 ```tsx
 import React, { useState } from 'react';
 import { StyleSheet, View, Alert } from 'react-native';